 The law requires new teachers, school administrators, school psychologists, and other personnel to provide documentation of a completed criminal record check.
 Students who complete field experiences as part of their HFC course work must provide a statewide criminal record check prior to working with children in public or non-public schools.

-- *Consult your advisor, counselor, or transfer institution, for transfer institution major/minor requirements.
+- Consult your pre-education advisor and transfer institution academic advisor, for transfer institution major/minor requirements.

 |Course name||Credit Hours|